 I am learning new skills in ICT to benefit my own class and my colleagues.
 In 2012 I completed the IB course “ICT in the PYP” I have implemented my learning within the classroom.
 In particular, I have set up a class blog for my students and myself professionally.
 I will continue to seek knowledge in this area through my own means as well as seeking assistance from my colleagues.
 I have recently been connecting with educational professional via Twitter.
 This has enabled sharing of resources and ideas, educational links to articles and opportunities to engage with like-minded professionals.
 In 2014, I presented at the ACEC (Australian Computers in Education Conference) about the 1:1 iPad program at St Andrew’s School.
 This was a huge success for myself and my team.
 This year I completed a course called “Digital Citizenship in the PYP”, I learnt a lot about what we need to do as educators to prepare our students in a globally connected world.
 I started to explore digital portfolios in 2015 and began using Seesaw in 2016.
 I became a Seesaw Ambassador in 2017 and have run professional development at EdTech SA and within my own school to mentor my junior primary colleagues with the process of creating digital portfolios.
 I hope to create clearer connections with parents about their children’s progress in our school.

 We have also been exploring learning spaces and Reggio Emilia principles.
 I have been looking at natural influences and purposeful learning spaces to engage, motivate and inspire learners.
 This is an ongoing investigation for myself, I will continue to adapt my learning spaces to suit the learner’s needs.

-I will be on maternity leave until the start of 2019.
-I am currently enjoying this precious time with my baby boy.
+I was on maternity leave until the start of 2019.
+I am currently juggling being back at work full time teaching and being a mum of a baby boy who will be 2 in September.
 Looking forward to 2019, working with primary students again, and reconnecting with my colleagues and career.